Yagisan/yagisans_better_stellaris/README.md

 ### Star Patrol Offices

-They will try to build themselves in chokepoints, and avoid building near other Star Patrol Offices.
+They will try to build themselves in chokepoints, on a trade route, and avoid building near other Star Patrol Offices.
 Being an anti-piracy base, they will build exclusively hanger bays, and they will avoid building near threats, and will not build in systems with Colonies.
-They will prioritise a Star Patrol Office an Offspring Outlook, Communications Jammer, and Command Centre.
+They will prioritise a Star Patrol Office, an Offspring Outlook, Communications Jammer, and Command Centre.
 Once all priority buildings are built they will attempt to exploit all special buildings before falling back to generic defence buildings.

 ### Listening Posts

 They will build themselves next to neighbouring empires, prioritising hostile one, and avoid building near other Listening Posts.
-They will prioritise a Listening Posts, an Offspring Outlook, Communications Jammer, Command Centre and Target Uplink Computer.
+They will prioritise a Listening Post, an Offspring Outlook, Communications Jammer, Command Centre and Target Uplink Computer.
 Once all priority buildings are built they will attempt to exploit all special buildings before falling back to generic defence buildings.

 ## Megastructures